Joan Diamond

 Cotton, Procion dyes, cotton and silk thread 41"H x 46"W

-This started as a very large cotton square, but the composition of my surface design that evolved was undesirable.
-I found myself with a static T shaped design, not unlike the shape of a kimono.
-Free wheeling black swirly lines failed to break up the composition and realizing the piece needed a dramatic over-haul, I put it away.
-By the time I looked at it again I had coincidently been looking at a lot of pre-Renaissance paintings, and was admiring how important all those triangle sight lines were to those compositions-portals to cohesiveness and perspective.
+This started as a very large cotton square, but the composition was undesirable.
+I found myself with a static T shaped design, like the shape of a kimono.
+Free wheeling black swirly lines failed to break up the composition, and realizing the piece needed a dramatic over-haul, I put it away.
+By the time I looked at it again, coincidently, I had been looking at some pre-Renaissance paintings, and was admiring how important all those triangle sight lines were-portals to cohesiveness and perspective.
 Click!
 I realized I could be brave and not be bound by the original size or shape that this piece was as it had been dyed, and without further ado, re-addressed it.

 Joan Diamond